hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - update: max_cstate 4 and 3 did not fix the screen blanking issue, testing 2
   now ... at least the firefox 102-esr problem should be addressed in a future firefox version - see: https://bugzilla.mozilla.org/show_bug.cgi?id=1781167
+- update: it looks like intel_idle.max_cstate=2 seems to fix the blank display issues - at least it was running without any problems for a few days this way
 - info: v6.0.9 kernel, debian bookworm, 4gb ram, 32gb emmc, n3060 2 core cpu

 # chromebook veyron - jaq - november 2022